survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 The development setup should work after this change still.
 If you examine the build output, you should notice it’s missing references to `__REACT_HOT_LOADER__`.

-Even after this change, the source might contain some references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information that’s valuable for a bundler.
+Even after this change, the source might contain references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information that’s valuable for a bundler.

 It is possible to work around the issue by implementing a module chooser pattern as described in the *Setting Environment Variables* chapter.
 The idea is that `AppContainer` provided by *react-hot-loader* would be mocked with a dummy implementation during production usage.